The Last Metro: Plot

-On his way to start rehearsals at the Théâtre Montmartre, where he has been hired as male lead for a new production, young Bernard Granger is repeatedly rebuffed by a woman he is trying to pick up in the street.
-When he arrives, she turns out to be the production designer Arlette, a lesbian.
-He is taken to see former starlet Marion, who is both owner of the theatre and leading lady.
-Her Jewish husband, Lucas, is the director of the theater believed to have left Paris but is in fact living in the cellar, from where Marion releases him each evening while delivering food and prospective materials for future productions.
-Their evenings are spent in the empty theatre making love and discussing the current production alongside plans for Lucas to flee the country.
-Marion is immediately smitten with the oblivious Bernard, whom Lucas only knows from a headshot and what he can hear through a rigged heating vent.
-Unknown to anybody at the theatre, Bernard is a member of a Resistance group and delivers the bomb that kills a German admiral.
+On his way to begin rehearsals at the Théâtre Montmartre, where he has secured the male lead role for an upcoming production, young Bernard Granger finds himself repeatedly rebuffed by a woman he attempts to flirt with on the street.
+Upon arriving at the theater, he discovers that the woman is actually the production designer, Arlette, who happens to be a lesbian.
+Bernard is then introduced to Marion, the owner of the theatre and its leading lady.
+Marion's Jewish husband, Lucas, serves as the theater's director, believed to have fled Paris; however, he is clandestinely hiding in the theater's cellar.
+Marion secretly releases him each evening, providing meals and materials for future productions.
+Their evenings are spent in the empty theater, where they engage in passionate discussions about the current production and make plans for Lucas to escape the country.
+However, Marion soon becomes infatuated with the oblivious Bernard, whom Lucas only knows from a headshot and snippets of conversation overheard through a rigged heating vent.

+Unbeknownst to anyone at the theater, Bernard is a member of the Resistance group responsible for delivering the bomb that killed a German admiral.